klevultd/frontend-sdk/examples/react/README.md

 In your implementation this event would be triggered on the first time a thank you page is rendered or when an order is logged.

 Our example implementation starts by grouping the products by ID.
-Then creating an array of products with their quanties.
+Then creates an array of products with their quantities.
 This array is then passed into _KlevuEvents.buy_ to log the purchased items.

 ```ts
 const buy = () => {